openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Generate mipmap for the current texture.

-warning:Only GL_TEXTURE_RECTANGLE - which is the default openFrameworks
-texture target - does *not* support mipmaps, so make sure to call ofDisableArbTex() before loading texture data for a texture you want to generate mipmaps for.
+Warning: Only GL_TEXTURE_RECTANGLE - which is the default openFrameworks texture target - does *not* support mipmaps, so make sure to call ofDisableArbTex() before loading texture data for a texture you want to generate mipmaps for.